Abhrankan-Chakrabarti/java-math-utils/README.md

-# Java Math Programs
+# Java Math Utils

-This repository contains Java programs for various mathematical computations.
+Collection of Java programs for mathematical computations, including tools for calculating square roots, solving Pell's equation, and other numerical tasks.

 ## Programs

+### `sqrt` Class

+This class provides functionality for calculating square roots using the continued fraction representation.
+It needs to be compiled before running other programs.

+#### Usage

+To compile the `sqrt` class, use `javac sqrt.java`.

 ### Pell's Equation Solver (`pell_equation_solver.java`)